Road Fund

 We hope everyone who uses the road regularly—and those of you who may need it only in an emergency—will contribute to the road’s upkeep.

-Please send a check made out to “Private Road Account” to Mel Jackson (PO Box 67, Corea 04624) or Jeff Young (Prospect Harbor 04669).
+Please send a check made out to “Private Road Account” to Tom McKeag (PO Box 183, Prospect Harbor 04669).